- This post contains affiliate links. Read more here.

-Nobody wants to think about the “C-word,” but unfortunately, cancer is the leading cause of natural death among dogs.
-According to veterinary oncologist Dave Ruslander, 50% of dogs over age 10 will develop a form of cancer.
+Nobody wants to think about the “C-word,” but unfortunately, cancer is a leading cause of death among dogs.
+According to veterinary oncologist Dave Ruslander, 50% of dogs over age 10 will develop a type of cancer.

-As the body ages, it becomes more vulnerable to disease.
-Learn the early signs of canine cancer to keep your dog as healthy as possible for as long as possible—in addition to providing a wholesome diet, age-appropriate exercise, and mental stimulation, like interesting puzzle toys and new experiences.
+As the body ages, its disease-fighting immune system weakens, and it becomes more vulnerable to disease.
+It’s important, therefore, to learn the early signs of cancer and the different types of canine cancer to keep your dog as healthy as possible for as long as possible—in addition to providing a wholesome diet, age-appropriate exercise, and mental stimulation.

-If you do suspect a problem, consult with your vet.
-We also highly recommend the Dog Cancer Survival Guide, written by expert veterinarians to help you make the best decisions for your dog’s care.
+If you do suspect a problem, consult with your vet to learn about treatment options.
+We also highly recommend the Dog Cancer Survival Guide, written by expert veterinarians, to help you make the best decisions for your dog’s care.

 Tumors, mysterious swellings, and unusual growths